korewireless/Microvisor-Tools/bundler-py/README.md

-# Twilio Microvisor Bundler
+# Microvisor Bundler

-This tool will take a compiled binary (`.elf`) of your user code and create a bundle suitable for distribution to a Microvisor device via Twilio.
+This tool will take a compiled binary (`.elf`) of your user code and create an application bundle suitable for distribution to a Microvisor device via the Microvisor cloud.

-**IMPORTANT** This is an initial version of this tool whose available options will expand over time.
-Please update this tool regularly during the Microvisor Beta period.
+**IMPORTANT** Bundler is now deprecated: a more up-to-date version of its functionality is delivered by the Twilio CLI Microvisor Plugin, which should be used in preference to the code included here.

 ## Requirements